 Southeast England Steam Railway Holiday

-This is a day of variety and scenery as we drive down to Eastbourne.
-Now it is to Beachy Head, iconic “down south”, then another branch line – Newhaven to Brighton.
-Two diverse attractions here – the Brighton Toy & Model Museum – an absolute treasure trove of nostalgia and priceless models.
-Then, an Inside Track special with the iconic and electrifying Volks Railway.
-Later, we take an easy ride back to Tunbridge Wells via a place called Bentley where steam, a bun, vintage cars and nature completes an amazing day out.
+This is a day of variety and scenery as we drive down to Eastbourne and off to Beachy Head we head – Iconic “down south” – then another branch line, Newhaven to Brighton.
+Two diverse attractions here, the Brighton Toy & Model Museum – an absolute treasure trove of nostalgia and priceless models, then, an Inside Track special – the iconic and electrifying Volks Railway.
+Our homeward bound journeys will commence from Brighton mid-afternoon.